 The word Paleo comes from the Paleolithic era when cavemen were the only people on the earth.
 They had to hunt and gather for their food.
 So, on the Paleo diet, you’re supposed to eat what the cavemen would have eaten.
 Which means basically raw foods including meats, poultry, fish and fruits, and vegetables.

-I wrote another blog post titled What is the Paleo Diet?
-Follow the link and read it, it goes into more detail about what the Paleo diet is and has links to books about it etc. It tells about the man who developed the Paleo diet and how it came about.
+I wrote another blog post titled Paleo Recipes Index Plus Answers to Common Questions Follow the link and read it, it goes into more detail about what the Paleo diet is and has links to books about it etc. It tells about the man who developed the Paleo diet and how it came about.

 This blog post I wrote Is It Paleo?
 Answers to Your Most-Asked Paleo Questions goes into more detail and has answers to a lot of common questions.